 Here’s a run down of what to do and where to do it this weekend.

-- The Nyack Saturday Farmer’s Market features local farmers, florists, food and craft artisans.
-Dean Goodman entertains playing a mix of swing, country, folk and blues from the first half of the 20th century.
-8a-1p, Main Street parking lot.
+- The Nyack Saturday Farmer’s Market features local farmers, florists, vendors and artists from 8a-1p in the Main Street parking lot.

 - There’s an opening reception for “A Nyack Toolbox – Implements from the Past” at the Historical Society of the Nyacks Museum from 1-4p.
 The exhibit features work by William Rauschenberg.
 50 Piermont Ave. across from Memorial Park.